 The game will open with 3 columns.
 Each column has the category name abbreviation at the top, with 5 numbers ranging from 10 to 50 beneath it.
 Clicking on a number will take you to a question relating to that category.
 The numbers correspond to the question's point value.
 Higher valued questions are typically more difficult than lower numbered questions.
 Once you reach the question page, read the question and decide on an answer, then click the "show answer" button to display the correct answer.
 If your answer matches, click "I was correct."
 If your answer differs, click "I was incorrect."
 Clicking correct or incorrect will return you to the main menu.

-To compete in the competition, a team must be nominated by their chapter Governor, and the chapter must hold a similar event at their state meeting.
+To participate in the competition, a team must be nominated by their local ACP chapter.
 Teams are accepted on a first-come, first-served basis until all of the slots are filled.
-All team members must be dues-paid ACP Associate members.
+All team members must be active ACP Resident/Fellow Members.

 Previous ACP Doctor's Dilemma Champions